Ulrich Neymeyr

-Ulrich Neymeyr (born 12 August 1957 in Worms-Herrnsheim) is a German Roman-Catholic bishop.
+Ulrich Neymeyr (born 12 August 1957 in Worms-Herrnsheim) is a German Roman Catholic bishop.

 Life

 In Mainz, Neymeyr studied Roman Catholic theology and philosophy at Johannes Gutenberg University Mainz.
 He became on June 12, 1982 priest.
-On 20 February 2003 Neymeyr was appointed as auxiliary bishop of Mainz and became titular bishop of Maraguia.
+On 20 February 2003 Neymeyr was appointed auxiliary bishop of Mainz and became titular bishop of Maraguia.
 Since November 22, 2014 Neymeyr is bishop of Roman Catholic Diocese of Erfurt.
-He followed in Erfurt bishop Joachim Wanke.
+He followed Erfurt bishop Joachim Wanke.

 In December 2018 and again in January 2020, Neymeyr supported married priests in Roman Catholic Church.